PatrickCoakley23/Patrick-Coakley-Nutrition/README.md

     ## TESTING

-    I followed a past students testing matrix to design my own table to present my test results in a visually pleasing manner.
-It was created in excel, and it outlines the various tests i made to ensure the website acted efficiently across various devices and browsers.
+    I followed a past students testing matrix to design my own table to present my test results in a visually please manner.
+I created it in excel, and it outlines the various tests i made to ensure the website acted efficiently across various devices and browsers.

     The Testing Matrix can be located here - [View]( )

     The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.

     -[W3C Markup Validator Results]( )
     -[W3C CSS Validator - Results]( )

     ### Further Testing